Zhuangjizzz/RAG-enhanced-AI/README.md

 ## Detailed Design and Functionality
 ### overall framework
 ![framework](img/framework.png)

+### Agents Overflow
+The input question is first classified into three agents through a classification agent: netlist generation, cutoff frequency calculation, and circuit parameter calculation.
+The corresponding agent will use lanchain's RAG tool, extracting the knowledge in the knowledge base then return to the prompt, thus enhancing the agent's ability to answer the question.
+The agent will also use the Python REPL tool to calculate the value of cutoff frequency and circuit parameters if necessary.

 ### RAG Usage

 It uses a custom-made knowledge indexer for knowledge base searching!

 For cutoff frequency and circuit parameter calculation, it uses RAG to help the prompt.